facebook/create-react-app/packages/react-scripts/template/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](#running-tests) for more information.

+You can add your own test configuration by specifying a json file using '--overrideConfig'.
+This will also override existing react-scripts configuration.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>